Associate Professor

 Introduction

 I am a molecular biologist with a broad expertise in the pathophysiology of metabolic disorders.
 I’ve done my PhD in the field of bioenergetics at the University of Grenoble (France) with Prof. Dr. Xavier Leverve, followed by a postdoc at the de Duve institute in Brussels (Belgium) in the group of Prof. Dr. Louis Hue.
-I joined the LUMC in 2007 where I’m working as a principal investigator since 2010.
-My research group is driving projects within the field of immunometabolism aiming to identify new druggable molecules and/or molecular targets involved in the immune regulation of metabolic homeostasis in the context of obesity, MAFLD/MASH, type 2 diabetes and infection.
-I am also involved in several international collaborations on multidisciplinary projects dealing with metabolic disorders and helminth infection.
-I have co-authored >120 publications (h-index:51) and am serving as external reviewer for multiple journals (>180 manuscripts) and national/EU funding agencies (>160 grants).
+My research group at LUMC is driving projects within the field of immunometabolism aiming to identify new druggable molecules and/or molecular targets involved in the immune regulation of metabolic homeostasis in the context of obesity, MAFLD/MASH, type 2 diabetes and infection.
+I am involved in international collaborations on multidisciplinary projects dealing with metabolic disorders and helminth infection.
+I have co-authored >120 publications and I am serving as external reviewer for multiple journals (>190 publications) and national/EU funding agencies (>170 grants), and advisory board member of 2 biotechs developing innovative therapeutics for metabolic diseases.

 Scientific research